AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 The items displayed in the **Explorer** depend on your user permissions.
 You can also add folders and sub-folders, if you have proper rights.
 Learn more about permissions in [this section](permissions.md).

-Like in any list screen, you can configure columns to personalize the display to view all the information you need.
+You can configure columns to customize the display to view all the information you need.
 See this [section](#list-screens).
+You can also add folders and sub-folders, as detailed in [this section](permissions.md#folders).

 For more information about the Campaign explorer, folder hierarchy and resources, refer to this [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html#ac-explorer-ui){target="_blank"}.